Cleaning Contract (UK)

 What Is a Cleaning Contract (UK)?

 Cleaning services in the United Kingdom span a broad range of contexts, from regular domestic cleaning in private homes to contract cleaning of commercial office buildings, retail premises, industrial units, and healthcare facilities.
-Whether the cleaning service is provided by a sole trader operating locally, a small cleaning company, or a large national contractor, a written contract ensures that both the client and the cleaner have a clear and enforceable record of what has been agreed.
+Whether the cleaning service is provided by a sole trader operating locally, a small cleaning company, or a large national contractor, a written contract confirms that both the client and the cleaner have a clear and enforceable record of what has been agreed.

 Under section 49 of the Consumer Rights Act 2015, where a trader provides a service to a consumer, there is an implied term that the service will be performed with reasonable care and skill.
 This mirrors the older implied term in section 13 of the Supply of Goods and Services Act 1982.
 A cleaner who fails to meet this standard may be required to repeat the relevant service at no extra charge or, if repetition is not possible, to provide a price reduction.
 These statutory rights cannot be excluded by contract.